montopolis/mynabird/README.md

 ## Usage

-You can trigger alerts using the `AlertRepository`:
+You can trigger alerts using the `AlertRepository` which (assuming MynabirdServiceProvider has been loaded) can be resolved through the Laravel IoC container:

 ```php
 <?php